These gluten free lemon poppy seed muffins are just perfect! Trust me, I've done the research.

 - Pour the wet ingredients into the dry.
 Fold together with a spatula about 10-15 strokes.

 - Divide the batter into the 6 muffin cups.
-Sprinkle the tops with coarse sugar.1 Tablespoon Coarse Sugar
+Sprinkle the tops with coarse sugar.1 Tablespoon Turbinado Sugar

 - Bake in preheated oven for 26-28 minutes until tops spring back when gently poked.